interactionresearchstudio/NaturewatchCameraServer/README.md

 ## Reporting bugs

 Please provide as much information as possible.
 If you'd like to open an issue about a possible bug, please do so here and include as much information as possible.
+You can also open an issue if you would like to request a new feature.

 ## Pull requests

 If you'd like to submit a pull request, please let us know whether you're submitting a new feature, or a bug fix.
-We have an internal release schedule, so please don't be offended if it takes us some time to fit your PR in!
+Make sure to do a self review, and test on at least one type of Raspberry Pi.
+Please don't be offended if it takes us some time to fit your PR in!
 We will respond to every single one of them and let you know if we're evaluating it for a full release.
-It's also worth testing your PR against the `dev` branch, which has more experimental features.

 ## Support